davecoulter/YSE_PZ/docs/install.rst

 Put the :code:`settings.ini` file in the :code:`YSE_PZ/` directory (**not** the main repository directory, the directory with the same name one level down).

+Please note that sometimes the extinction module is buggy.
+It is needed for some functionality but I would recommend trying to install it last.

 Starting the Web Server
 =======================